RagnarGrootKoerkamp/BAPCtools/readme.md

 ## Contributing / Style guide

-- The python code in the repository is formatted using YAPF.
+- The python code in the repository is formatted using [black](https://github.com/psf/black).
-Run `scripts/yafp_format.sh` to format all python files in the `bin/` directory.
+  To enable the pre-commit hook, install [pre-commit](https://pre-commit.com/) with `pip` or your package manager (Arch: `python-pre-commit`) and run `pre-commit install` from the repository root.
+All python code will now automatically be formatted on each commit.

 - Imports are usually ordered with system libraries first, followed by a newline, followed by local includes.
 Both groups are sorted alphabetically,